yashap/parker/README.md

 # When starting work for the day, or after running git pull.
 Installs dependencies, migrates local DBs, builds everything, etc.
 yarn post-sync

-# To start developing in watch mode
+# Start all backends and frontends in watch mode
 yarn dev

 # Before you push